What does this test offer?

 Why is this test so revolutionary?

 Launched in the UK in late 2022 after rigorous clinical trials, this test is brand new to the diagnostic screening industry.
-It is the only test available publicly to check for Circulating Tumour Cells (CTCs) from Breast Cancer, detecting even the tiniest existence of cancer from a small blood sample.
+It is the only test available publicly to check for Circulating Tumour Cells (CTCs) from the most common types of female cancer, detecting even the tiniest existence of cancer from a small blood sample.

 Highly accurate, it not only identifies whether you have CTCs, but also where they originated.
 This means you know where the primary tumour is located, speeding up diagnosis and treatment, and enabling doctors to focus treatment on the required areas.

 Our Female Cancer screening blood test checks for the main types of cancer that affect women.